Be sure to check out all the posts, giveaways, and sponsors in the HELP! for the Homeschool Mom series!

 If you’re able to venture out a little farther, you can probably find a police station, library, radio or television station, doctor’s office, factory, veterinary office, museum or children’s museum, zoo, farm, or recycling center.
 Many of those places, with advance notice, are willing to set up tours, answer questions, and possibly even provide some kind of hands-on learning opportunity.

 It may be that you want to work with the local destination to think of ways they could be helpful to your own family and to other homeschoolers.
 If you’re bossy (like me!), you could suggest tour options, questions the tour guide could answer for your group, ways your group could get involved during the tour, and activities you could do while you’re visiting at the location.
-In other words, maybe the local veterinarian could offer a tour, show and tell the students what he or she does, give a demonstration for how to use some of the equipment (such as a stethoscope to listen to the animal patients’ hearts), and possibly even allow the students to listen to some animals’ heartbeats or feed some of the animals.
+In other words, maybe the local veterinarian or dog care specialist could offer a tour at their vet clinic, show and tell the students what he or she does, give a demonstration for how to use some of the equipment (such as a stethoscope to listen to the animal patients’ hearts), and possibly even allow the students to listen to some animals’ heartbeats or feed some of the animals.

 At a local grocery store, the students might learn how fresh food makes it from the field to the grocery store.
 After all, that food doesn’t just magically appear on the grocery store shelves!
 It may even be that a tour of a local farm could go hand-in-hand with a grocery store tour.